-While this statute does not deal with Answers filed by defendants specifically, the test is applicable guidance to analyzing the Motions presented in this case nonetheless.
-Here, Plaintiffs cite academic coursework-specifically midterms and other academic obligations-a circumstance indeed outside of Plaintiffs' control.
-Defendants do not contest this reason.
+While this statute does not deal with Answers specifically, the test is applicable to the Motions presented in this case nonetheless.
+Here, Plaintiff cites academic coursework as the circumstance beyond her control requiring the extension-a circumstance outside of Plaintiff's control.
+Defendant does not contest this reason.
 As to the second prong, there is no risk of injury to any party's right or remedy, as all parties agree to the timeline of the requested extensions and no statute of limitation applies.
-I therefore find it proper to grant Plaintiffs' and Defendants' Motions requesting an extension on the submission of their Motions and Briefs.
+I therefore find it proper to grant Plaintiff and Defendant's Motions requesting an extension on the submission of their motions and briefs.